arecker/murals/Content/galleries.md

 -->

-Wall Mural: Here is some shit I painted on some bitch ass kid's wall.
+Wall Murals: Here is some shit I painted on some bitch ass kid's wall.

 * ch1.jpg
 * ch2.jpg